Consensys/quorum/docs/Permissioning/Usage.md

     url: "enode://eacaa74c4b0e7a9e12d2fe5fee6595eda841d6d992c35dbbcc50fcee4aa86dfbbdeff7dc7e72c2305d5a62257f82737a8cffc80474c15c611c037f52db1a3a7b@127.0.0.1:21005?discport=0"
 }]
 ```
-It should be noted that in case `Raft` consensus mechanism when the node is deactivated the peer id is lost and hence upon activation, the node needs to be added to Raft cluster again using `raft.addPeer` and the node should be brought up with new peer id
+It should be noted that in the case of the `Raft` consensus mechanism, when the node is deactivated the peer id is lost and hence upon activation, the node needs to be added to Raft cluster again using `raft.addPeer` and the node should be brought up with new peer id.

-Further
+Further:

 * An account can transact from any of the nodes linked to org or sub org with in the same organization
 * If a node is deactivated no transaction will be allowed from that node

 ### Suspending an organization temporarily
 If there is a need to temporarily suspend all activities of an organization [updateOrgStatus](../Permissioning%20apis#quorumpermissionupdateorgstatus) API can be invoked with action 1.
-This can be invoked only by the network admin accounts and will reuiqre majority voting
+This can be invoked only by the network admin accounts and will reuiqre majority voting.
 ```javascript
 > quorumPermission.updateOrgStatus("ORG1", 1, {from: "0xed9d02e382b34818e88b88a309c7fe71e65f419d"})
 {